codebar/tutorials/version-control/command-line/tutorial.md

-# GIT command line tutorial
+# Git: Introduction to command line

+**PREREQUISITE:** Basic understanding of the command line.

 Git is an easy to share and collaborate tool that keeps our code tracked and safe.
 With the following examples we understand how to deal with the daily usage of the tool.

 ## Before you begin
 Install command line git for [OS X](http://code.google.com/p/git-osx-installer) or [Windows](http://msysgit.github.com/) and open your terminal.
+If you are on linux you should already have git installed.

 Create a directory where you will be storing all your projects.
 You can call is `code` or `projects`.